Skip to main content

 • sam:agent_builder:create - Create agent builders

-• sam:agent_builder:read - Read agent builders
+• sam:agent_builder:read - Read/view agent builders

 • sam:agent_builder:update - Update agent builders